rokibhasansagar/BhadooGDIndex/README.md

-	"display_size": true, // Set this to false to hide display file size "display_time": false, // Set this to false to hide display modified time for folder and files "disable_player": false, // Set this to true to hide audio and video players "poster": "https://cdn.jsdelivr.net/gh/ParveenBhadooOfficial/Google-Drive-Index@2.0.9/poster.jpg", // Video poster URL or see Readme to how to load from Drive
+	"display_size": true, // Set this to false to hide display file size "display_time": false, // Set this to false to hide display modified time for folder and files "disable_player": false, // Set this to true to hide audio and video players "poster": "https://cdn.jsdelivr.net/gh/ParveenBhadooOfficial/Google-Drive-Index@2.0.10/images/poster.jpg", // Video poster URL or see Readme to how to load from Drive
+	"audioposter": "https://cdn.jsdelivr.net/gh/ParveenBhadooOfficial/Google-Drive-Index@2.0.10/images/music.jpg", // Video poster URL or see Readme to how to load from Drive
+	"captions": "subtitles.srt", // Subtitles Link or file name which is in the folder same as video.
-	"jsdelivr_cdn_src": "https://cdn.jsdelivr.net/gh/ParveenBhadooOfficial/Google-Drive-Index" // If Project is Forked, then enter your Github repo
+	"jsdelivr_cdn_src": "https://cdn.jsdelivr.net/gh/ParveenBhadooOfficial/Google-Drive-Index", // If Project is Forked, then enter your Github repo
-};
+	"plyr_io_version": "3.6.4" // Change plyr.io version in future when needed.
+}
 ````

 ## Themes